music-encoding/music-encoding.github.io/community/mei-by-laws.md

 There are three levels of Institutional Membership: An institution that sponsors MEI with an annual contribution of $500, $2000, or $5000 or more will be designated a ‘regular’, ‘patron’, or ‘sustaining’ MEI Institutional Member, respectively.
 Other forms of in-kind commitment with the same value as the annual fees above, such as staff time or administrative support, may substitute for monetary contributions.

 The logos of sponsoring organizations will appear on publications by the [MEI Board](https://music-encoding.org/community/mei-board.html) (e.g. conference proceedings, guidelines) and on [http://www.music-encoding.org](http://www.music-encoding.org).
-While the logos of sustaining Institutional Members will appear on title pages and on the welcome page of the website, those of sustaining and regular Institutional Members will appear in a dedicated section.
+While the logos of sustaining Institutional Members will appear on title pages and on the welcome page of the website, those of patron and regular Institutional Members will appear in a dedicated section.

 All Institutional members in good standing have the right to display the MEI logo on any MEI-related publications or products they create or distribute that conform to the license under which MEI is distributed.